FAIRmat-NFDI/nexus_definitions/docs/how-tos/writing-an-appdef.md

-# Uploading NeXus files to NOMAD
+# Writing a Simple Application Definition

 !!! danger "Work in progress"